kvasdopil/ui-gen/README.md

 1. Select a screen to see its prompt history panel on the right
 2. Click the "Modify" button (ghost style, turns blue on hover) at the bottom of the history
+   - For screens with no prompts yet, the label will say "What you want to create" instead of "What you would like to change"
-3. Enter your modification request in the "What you would like to change" field
+3. Enter your modification request (or first prompt for empty screens) in the text field
 4. **Text Preservation**: If you click outside or dismiss the modify form, your entered text will be preserved - click "Modify" again to continue editing
 5. Press `Ctrl+Enter` (or `Cmd+Enter` on Mac) or click the "Create" button
 6. The new modification prompt will be added to the history immediately (before generation completes)